 Healthy sexuality includes an understanding of how the body works, and how to take care of it.
-When youth understand their sexual development they can build the confidence and motivation to enhance their health and the skills to avoid negative outcomes.
+When youth understand their sexual development they can build the confidence and motivation to enhance their health and the skills and strategies to avoid negative outcomes.

 Why does it all have to be so hard?
 I have enough on my plate right now after leaving home and now problems down there!
 I’m just not sure that everything is normal.
 I know I’m circumcised so I guess that may affect my size.
 What is the right size penis anyway?
 I’m going to have to talk to someone but who will even listen?